Like any electronic device, TVs are susceptible to overheating.

 Step 5: Optimize Picture Settings

-Some picture settings, such as brightness, contrast, or backlight, can directly affect the TV’s temperature.
+Some picture settings, such as brightness level, contrast, or backlight, can directly affect the TV’s temperature.

 Higher settings require more power and generate more heat.